 - Heavier design

 At times, babies can develop pacifier mouth, and using an orthodontic pacifier reduces that risk.
 The NUK pacifiers are meant to help with proper dental development.

-NUK uses a soft, silicone material that helps babies latch comfortably.
+In addition, NUK uses a soft, silicone material that helps babies latch comfortably.
 The shield is heart-shaped, dipping right under your baby’s nose, which gives baby more room to breathe.

 There are many things to love about the NUK pacifiers, but perhaps the best reason is that they’re made in the USA.
 We love supporting a USA-based company!

 5. Bibs Natural Rubber Pacifier – Best Natural Rubber Pacifier

 We love the classic design of the Bibs pacifier, but it has modern features that parents love.
 In addition, it’s made from natural rubber, which is soft and pliable, and it’s BPA, PVC, and phthalate free.